-The Brown/Wheaton Faculty Fellows Program, a collaborative program between Brown University and Wheaton College, annually offers advanced graduate students the opportunity to experience faculty life firsthand at a liberal arts college.
+The Brown/Wheaton Faculty Fellows Program, a collaborative program between Brown University and Wheaton College, annually offers outstanding advanced graduate students the opportunity to experience faculty life firsthand at a liberal arts college.
 By teaching a one-semester course at Wheaton and participating in the intellectual life of the college, Brown/Wheaton Faculty Fellows gain a better understanding of the responsibilities and challenges of academic life at a four-year, liberal arts college, which can be markedly different than those at a research institution such as Brown.
-Beginning in 2009-10, during the term of their appointments, Faculty Fellows will be compensated at the same rate as Brown teaching assistants.

 At Brown, the program is administered by the Graduate School and the Harriet W. Sheridan Center for Teaching and Learning.

-Brown doctoral students who have completed their coursework, advanced to candidacy (are at the dissertation-writing stage), have at least two semesters of college-level teaching experience, and are in their fifth year of studies are eligible to apply for the Brown/Wheaton Faculty Fellows Program.
-Application is made through a Dissertation Completion Proposal (DCP.)
-The Graduate School, pooling resources with graduate programs, may award meritorious DCPs with stipend support, a tuition scholarship, health insurance coverage, or a combination thereof.
+Brown doctoral students who have completed their coursework, advanced to candidacy (are at the dissertation-writing stage), have at least two semesters of teaching experience, and are currently in their third, fourth or fifth year of studies are eligible to apply for the Brown/Wheaton Faculty Fellows Program.
+See application instructions below, but note that students currently in their fifth year of study (i.e., rising sixth-year students) will need to submit a Dissertation Completion Proposal (DCP) that mentions their intention to apply to this program.
 Brown/Wheaton Faculty Fellows receive stipend support.

 Successful candidates will have a strong commitment to teaching, as demonstrated by their participation in departmental teaching seminars and/or in the Sheridan Center's teaching certificate programs.
-Ideally, applicants will have completed the Sheridan Center's Certificate I and Certificate III programs.
+The ideal applicants will have completed the Sheridan Center's Certificate I program.

-Brown/Wheaton Faculty Fellows teach one course and participate fully in the intellectual life of the college community.
-They attend department and faculty meetings (as non-voting participants), take part in relevant monthly teaching and learning workshops, and share their ongoing research with Wheaton colleagues through presentations at the Faculty Luncheon Series.
+It is an honor to serve as a Brown/Wheaton Faculty Fellow.
+Each Faculty Fellow teaches one course and participates fully in the intellectual life of the college community.
+Faculty Fellows attend department and faculty meetings (as non-voting participants), take part in relevant monthly teaching and learning workshops, and share their ongoing research with Wheaton colleagues through presentations at the Faculty Luncheon Series.

 Brown/Wheaton Faculty Fellows are assigned a faculty mentor from their home department at Wheaton.
 Upon selection and before the semester starts, Faculty Fellows meet with their mentors to review the syllabus and assignments and to establish a schedule for regular meetings throughout the term.
 The mentors serve as sounding boards about the progress of the Fellows' courses, observe their classes and make recommendations, and help acculturate them to the four-year college environment.